Green Smoothie Gourmet

 Recipe Tips

 1. Add the batter using only 1 ½ scoops from a medium-sized ice cream scoop.
-This will fill the cupcake about ⅔rds so it is the perfect height for that flat top you need to make the perfect hostess cupcake.
+This will fill the cupcake well about ⅔rds so it is the perfect height for that flat top you need to make the perfect hostess cupcake.
 Sticking to this pattern, you will end up with 16-18 cupcakes.

-2. Remember to use pumpkin puree from a can, and not pumpkin PIE filling.
+2. Remember to use pumpkin puree from a can, and not pumpkin pie filling.
 Sweet potato puree is also fine.

 3. Be sure to fill these cupcakes with the cream center after they have been baked and cooled completely otherwise the cream will melt and soak into the cupcake.